lambrospetrou/lambrospetrou.github.io/src/_posts/2023-12-05-network-ports-linux.md

 The option `+c 15` specifies the number of seconds to wait before giving up on network-related operations.

-The `| grep LISTEN` pipe command filters the output of the `lsof` command for lines containing the word `LISTEN`, which typically indicates processes that are listening for incoming network connections.
+The `| grep LISTEN` pipe command filters the output of `lsof` for lines containing the word `LISTEN`, which indicates processes that are listening for incoming network connections.

 ## Option 2 - netstat